Automatically perform tasks when a computer is added or changed

 You can require specific match conditions to be met in order for the task to be carried out.
 (Add additional conditions by pressing the "plus" button.)
 If you specify multiple conditions, each of the conditions must be met for the task to be carried out.
 (In other words, multiple conditions are "AND" conditions, not "OR".)

-- Cloud Instance Image ID: Cloud instance Image ID.
+- Cloud Instance Image ID: AWS cloud instance AMI ID.

 - Cloud Instance Metadata: The metadata being matched corresponds to AWS "tags" in the Amazon environment.